 The Explore Science: Earth & Space event will include exciting science, take-home materials, and engaging discussion about science and society.
-Participants will make clouds, imagine what extraterrestrial life might be like, investigate gravity, explore icy worlds, and much more!
+Participants will have a chance to launch stomp rockets, explore how water moves in a watershed, make and investigate craters, and much more!
 These fun activities introduce guests to the ongoing research happening at NASA in the fields of heliophysics, Earth science, planetary science, and astrophysics, and allow them to get hands-on with Earth and space science concepts.